sempruijs/pacs/README.md

 1. go to the [website](https://paks.pruijs.net)
 2. Connect a refreshable braille display.
 3. Navigate to the textfield.
 It is the first item on the page.
+4. Mute sound.
+This works best with braille.

 You can see each fruit described with a character.
 The fruit that is highlighted for visual people is also highlighted with the bottom braille dots.
 (7 and 8)